Arkeniq/arkeniq.github.io/_posts/2024-02-24-KP-Data-Analysis.md

 ## Drylab Time 🧬

 I wanted to test RRWick's new tool - [Trycycler](https://github.com/rrwick/Trycycler).
-It's designed to generate high-quality consensus assemblies from long-read sequencing data.
+It's designed to generate high-quality bacterial consensus assemblies from long-read sequencing data.
 Unlike traditional assemblers that rely on a single method, Trycycler takes a hybrid approach by combining multiple assemblies of the same dataset, leveraging their strengths to produce a more accurate and contiguous final assembly.
 It seemed like the perfect moment to test this method so I had to give it a go.

 ![Trycycler workflow](assets/images/trycyclerworkflow.png)
 _Trycycler workflow.
 Credits: Trycycler Github_